 So what does it mean to be named one of the top high schools in the nation?
 If you ask District 7 Superintendent Russell Booker (who also happens to be a SC Superintendent of the Year) the answer is one of unabashed pride.
 “This is big for us.
 In its survey of top high schools, The Washington Post produces their list taking into account criteria that include graduation rates and performance indicators such as AP scores.”

-For the 6th consecutive year, SHS has been named by The Washington Post as one of America’s Most Challenging High Schools.
-SHS is one of 11 in the state to make the Post’s annual list, which identifies high schools that are excelling in preparing students for college-level work.
-The news magazine collected data on more than 22,000 schools for the report, which for the second time time included graduation rates as a factor in the rankings.
+For the 7th consecutive year, Spartanburg High School (SHS) has been named by The Washington Post as one of America’s Most Challenging High Schools.
+SHS is one of 11 in the state to make the Post's annual list, which identifies high schools that are excelling in preparing students for college-level work.
+The news magazine collected data on more than 22,000 schools for the report, which for the third time included graduation rates as a factor in the rankings.

 We congratulate everyone in our school community whose hard work makes these impressive results possible.